-- Kane and Wilcox Wineries - Find yourself a designated driver and visit Bear Creek Wines, Flickerwood Win Cellars or the Winery at Wilcox to taste a selection of locally produced wines
+- Wineries - Find yourself a designated driver and visit Bear Creek Wines, Flickerwood Win Cellars or the Winery at Wilcox to taste a selection of locally produced wines

 - Allegheny National Forest - Ideal for nature lovers, enjoy a hike or picnic in this vast national forest, or head to the Allegheny Reservoir for swimming or boating.

 - Kinzua Bridge Skywalk - This elevated walkway - built on the remains of what was once the world's longest rail viaduct – offers fantastic panoramic views across the stunning Kinzua Bridge State Park.

 - Smethport - Take a tour of the Gilded Era mansions of this charming village built around the lovely Hamlin Lake.

 Best time to go on a road trip from Baltimore to Niagara Falls

 The road trip from Baltimore to Niagara Falls is one that could be enjoyed all year round, although that does very much depend on what you want to get out of it.

 There are lots of places along this route that can be enjoyed despite the weather, such as the museums and indoor attractions and winter can be a spectacular time to visit if you're hoping to see a frozen waterfall.

 However, with temperatures at Niagara Falls getting as low as 14 degrees Fahrenheit, coupled with the fact that traveling in winter is likely to mean you miss out on the many outdoor attractions you'll pass along the way, you might opt out of visiting between December and February.